What are marina and mooring costs like in Croatia and are there alternatives?

 Do I need a sailing license to charter a boat in Croatia?

-Yes, to charter a bareboat in Croatia the designated skipper must hold a valid sailing license Continue Reading...
+Yes, to charter a bareboat in Croatia, the designated skipper must hold a valid sailing license along with a VHF (radio) certificate.
+These are legal requirements set by Croatian maritime authorities and apply to all international visitors.
+Continue Reading...

 What’s the best time of year to sail in Croatia?

-The ideal sailing season in Croatia runs from May to October, Continue Reading...
+The ideal sailing season in Croatia runs from May to October, with each part of the season offering something different Continue Reading...